 Please note that we tend to use what3words for precise locations.

 Talks start promptly at 19:30.
-Tickets are £1 for members, £3 for non-members, so an annual membership for £10 is a bargain!
+Tickets are £2 for members, £4 for non-members, an includes a raffle ticket.
+(Also, please consider an annual membership – it’s a bargain!)

 There is usually a break about half-way through where tea/coffees are available for purchase, and we usually have a raffle.
 You are still very welcome to bring your own water bottles.